davidpagnon/Pose2Sim_Blender/README.md

 <img src='Content/Demo_Sim2Blend.gif' title='Sim2Blend demonstration.
 An OpenSim model imported in Blender, along with its motion, markers, and force results.'  width="760">

 > N.B.: Sim2Blend is inspired from [BlendOsim](https://github.com/JonathanCamargo/BlendOsim).
-Unlike BlendOsim, Sim2Blend does not require using Matlab as an intermediary (and expensive) software between two open-source ones.
+Unlike BlendOsim, Sim2Blend does not require using Matlab as an intermediary (and expensive) software between two open-source ones.\
+> N.B.: This is still an alpha version, and some of the buttons displayed in the GUI won't lead to any action.

 ## Contents
 1. [Demonstration](#demonstration)